Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 nested items) together with the templates that use them, so restoring a basket snapshot restores both the template and the custom variable schema it depends on.

+> For a `datalist-strict` or `datalist-non-strict` property, only the
+> datalist's name travels with the basket, not its entries.
+Restoring
+> such a snapshot onto a target that doesn't already have a matching
+> datalist creates it empty; populate the datalist there separately.

 Custom variable values on an existing object can also be updated directly through the REST API, without having to submit the whole